How-do-i-get-your-attention/we-make-software/README.md

 The `Storage` namespace contains the following:

 The `Storage::Mount()`: A method used to mount the storage.

-The `Storage::Files`: A vector of tuples, where each tuple contains an ID and a handle to a file.
+This method is only available when the `PrivateStoargeApplicationProgrammingInterface` macro is defined.

+The `Storage::Sector` namespace contains the following methods:

+The `Storage::Sector::New()`: A method that creates a new sector in the storage.
+It returns a vector of unsigned characters representing the sector address.

-The `Storage::Read(uint8_t ID, uint64_t Sector)`: A method that reads data from a specific sector of the storage identified by the given ID.
+The `Storage::Sector::Delete(std::vector<unsigned char>)`: A method that deletes a specific sector from the storage.
+The sector to be deleted is identified by the given sector address.
+The method returns a boolean indicating whether the deletion was successful.

-The `Storage::Write(uint8_t ID, uint64_t Sector, std::vector<unsigned char> buffer)`: A method that writes data to a specific sector of the storage identified by the given ID.
+The `Storage::Sector::Write(std::vector<unsigned char> sector, std::vector<unsigned char> data)`: A method that writes data to a specific sector in the storage.
+The sector is identified by the given sector address.
+The data to be written is provided in the form of a vector of unsigned characters.
+The method returns a boolean indicating whether the write operation was successful.

-The `Storage::Size(uint8_t ID)`: A method that returns the size of the storage identified by the given ID.
+The `Storage::Sector::Read(std::vector<unsigned char> sector)`: A method that reads data from a specific sector in the storage.
+The sector is identified by the given sector address.
+It returns a vector of unsigned characters representing the data read.

 # Datacenter.dll